Budget and School Taxes

 - Northampton — $26.425

 - Perth — $33.146

 - Providence — $18.273

 Paying School Taxes

-In an effort to reduce costs, Broadalbin-Perth and Key Bank strongly encourage taxpayers to send their payment by mail if they are paying by check.
+In an effort to reduce costs, Broadalbin-Perth strongly encourages taxpayers to send their payment by mail if they are paying by check.

 PAY BY MAIL (CHECK)

 Payments that are mailed must be postmarked no later than Oct.
 31. Checks should be made payable to Broadalbin-Perth School Tax Collector.

 Tax Processing Unit